tedneward/Azgaarnoth/Classes/Ranger.md

 Whenever you gain a level, you can replace a fighting style you know with another style available to your class.
 This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.

 ## Spellcasting
+*2nd-level ranger feature*

-By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
+You have learned to use the magical essence of nature to cast spells, much as a druid does.

 ### Spell Slots
 The Ranger table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.